Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to be read
+  >The namespace to be read.

 Example: